erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 via Japanese growth stocks like Mitsubishi, Kawasaki, Hitachi, Sanrio, Asics, Toyota, Ryohein Keikaku, Disco Corp and many others.

+**RDDT**

+Reddit is a guilty pleasure for me.
+I spend way too much time there.
+They seem to have a mine of fodder for AI to train on in their forums.
+Often I find if I use an app or product nearly every day, it is a signal that it might be a good investment.
+In January, I bought some shares at $185.
+In April, I bought more at $87.
+I continued adding on the bounce since April.
+As it stands, I'm holding the position at breakeven.

 **DUOL**

 Duolingo seems to be growing their MAUs and Duolingo Max paid subscriptions at a good clip.